pypa/pip/docs/html/ux-research-design/2020-research-outputs/improving-pips-documentation.md

 </details>
 <br/>

-The prevelance of "install pip" queries strongly suggests that the current installation documentation should be improved and that users are searching for solutions specific to their operating system.
+The prevalence of "install pip" queries strongly suggests that the current installation documentation should be improved and that users are searching for solutions specific to their operating system.

 The "about pip" queries also suggest that beginners would benefit from documentation that better explains pip basics - e.g. what pip is and what it does.